-Power Textiles Limited has two Executive Directors: Professor John Wilson and Dr. Robert Mather.
+Power Textiles Limited has two directors: Professor John Wilson and Dr. Robert Mather, who together bring wide experience in solar cell and textile technologies.

 Professor John Wilson